reymon359/book-sentences/docs/You Don't Know JS Yet. Scope and Closures/index.md

 What’s different is that the main `function` expression part (at the top) of the IIFE contains a series of `if..else if` statements to detect which of the three supported environments the module is being loaded in.
 The final `()` that normally invokes an IIFE is being passed three arguments: `"StudentsList"`, `this`, and another `function` expression.
 If you match those arguments to their parameters, you’ll see they are: `name`, `context`, and `definition`, respectively.

 There’s no question that as of the time of this writing, ESM (ES Modules) are becoming popular and widespread rapidly.
-But with millions and millions of modules written over the last 20 years, all using some pre-ESM variation of classic modules, they’re still very important to be able to read and understand when you come across them.
+But with millions and millions of modules written over the last 20 years, all using some pre-ESM variation of classic modules, they’re still very important to be able to read and understand when you come across them.<hr/><br/>[Read:](Read/index.md) [2022](Read/2022.md)<br/>[Genre:](Genre/index.md) [Good Practices](Genre/Good%20Practices.md) [JavaScript](Genre/JavaScript.md) [Software Development](Genre/Software%20Development.md)